 Blues and The Loser head back to his house where The Loser's old lady Gaysh (Dern's real life wife Diane Ladd) is waiting.
 The next thing Loser and Blues plan to do is get The Loser's stolen bike back from some mexicans who have it up in San Pedro.
 The entire biker gang including Pigmy (Bonnie and Clyde's Michael J. Pollard) heads up to the spot and when they find the bike, a fight soon breaks out between The Angels and the mexicans after Blues comically refers to them as "Taco benders".
 Pretty soon the cops show up and the gang take off, but The Loser steals one of the cop's bikes and takes off in the opposite direction of the gang.
 After a chase through the mountainous roads, The Loser is shot in the back by another cop and arrested.
 Hes then sent to a hospital back in LA.

 The gang decide to break The Loser out, so they send Blues' sexy main squeeze Mike (Nancy Sinatra) in undercover as the Loser's sister and she then opens a sliding glass door to the hospital room.
 The gang infiltrate and take The Loser out, not before one of the gang attacks a black female nurse, practically raping her.

-The gang now have The Loser back safe but at the gangs hangout, The Loser soon dies from complications from his wound.
-The gang now sad, distraught and angry decide to bring The Loser back to his hometown to be buried.
+The Loser is back safe but at the gangs hangout but he soon dies from complications from his wound.
+The gang now sad, distraught and angry decide to bring The Loser to his hometown to be buried.
 My favorite scene in the entire film takes place in the church where the gang are listening to the preacher talk.
 Blues stands up and gives his own speech on freedom and oppression from "The Man".
 Its a classic monologue.
 Afterwards, the gang beat up the preacher and have one last wild party in The Loser's honor.

 The Wild Angels is one of the gems of the Biker exploitation genre.
 For cult film buffs its essential viewing!